brab0/appt/api/README.md

 ## Resources
-The `@appt/api` plugin export some resources which can be imported as seen below:
+The `@appt/api` exports some resources which can be imported as seen below:
 ```javascript
 import {
 	TServer,